 What is a rook piercing?

 Rook is part of the ear which is at the top of the ear hole.
 This section contains cartilage so that rook piercing will be extremely painful.
-Due to penetrate two cartilage in the ear at once.
+Due to penetrating two cartilage in the ear at once.
 It’s called rook because this part becomes a rook for the ear to the stresses that occur around the ears.

 In the picture below you will see more clearly about the Rook area.
 There are so-called industrial piercing, forward helix, tragus, lobe, conch, and the snug piercings.